-But, you CAN book award flights on other airlines if they are travel partners.
+The straight answer is no, you can’t transfer airline miles to another airline.
+But you can book award flights on other airlines if they’re travel partners.

-For example, you can credit your flights on Finnair, Qantas, or Royal Jordanian to American Airlines.
-That’s because they’re all in the oneworld alliance.
-So you can pool all of your miles into 1 account (American Airlines).
+For example, you can credit your flights on Finnair or Qantas to American Airlines.
+That’s because they’re all in the Oneworld alliance.
+This allows you to pool the miles you earn into one account (American Airlines).

-And, you can use 1 airline’s miles to book flights on another partner airline.
-For example, reader Robert can use his Lufthansa miles to book United Airlines flights.
-But he can NOT transfer them to United Airlines.
+And, you can use miles from one airline to book flights on another partner airline.
+For example, you can use your Lufthansa miles to book flights on United Airlines, or vice versa.

 In this example, your British Airways “pounds” have a terrific exchange rate when you use them to buy short flights within the United States on American Airlines.

 Not every airline accepts every kind of miles and points “currency.”
 It depends on the alliance and partnerships.

 For example, Lufthansa (a German airline that’s part of the Star Alliance) will accept your United Airlines miles but not your American Airlines miles.
 That’s because United Airlines is in the Star Alliance with Lufthansa; American Airlines isn’t.